Guidelines for the Release of Assessment Data

 - An individual acting for a non-profit organization.

 - An individual who is employed by a single employer and provides the legal services only for that employer and to no person other than the employer.

 - A constituency assistant.

-Exempt individuals acting on behalf of the property owner must submit a Representative Authorization Form signed by the property owner.
+Exempt individuals acting on behalf of the property owner/tenant must submit a Representative Authorization Form signed by the property owner/tenant.
 A new Representative Authorization Form must be submitted for each assessment year.